FuelLabs/fuel-indexer/docs/src/indexing-custom-types/index.md

 # The resumable field contains a boolean that specifies whether or not the indexer should, synchronise
 # with the latest block if it has fallen out of sync.
 resumable: true

+# Indexer predicate configuration.
+predicates:

+  # Template commitments (hashes) of the bytecode of predicates used by this indexer.
+  templates: ~
 ```

 ## 4. Handler Logic